 Global Search Contexts

 All the new Navigation Items are, by default, included as contexts into the Global Search.
-To remove a Navigation Item from the Global Search, deselect the "Present in Global Search Context List" checkbox (see outlined in red in the screenshot below) in the corresponding Navigation Item dialog and save the change.
+To remove a Navigation Item from the Global Search, clear the "Present in Global Search Context List" checkbox (see outlined in red in the screenshot below) in the corresponding Navigation Item dialog and save the change:

 For users to be able to locate a Column (e.g. "Name" in the above screenshot) via the keyword search, the "Use in keyword search" checkbox must be selected for this specific Column in the corresponding Column dialog.

-If, however, the "Use in keyword search" checkbox is deselected for ALL the Columns that are part of the Data Query, the keyword search is conducted in ALL the Columns.
+If, however, the "Use in keyword search" checkbox is cleared for ALL the Columns that are part of the Data Query, the keyword search is conducted in ALL the Columns.

 Use % Symbol in Keyword Search

-Use the % symbol to replace several characters in keyword search and search for partial matches.
+Use the % symbol to replace several characters in the keyword search and search for partial matches:

 Filter Grid by Column